-Become a Street Captain for your block, condominum, apartment building, workplace or house of worship: If your street does not have a captain for the neighborhood watch initiative – consider volunteering to better prepare yourself and your neighbors for unforseen incidents.
+Become a Street Captain for your block, condominium, apartment building, workplace or house of worship: If your street does not have a captain for the neighborhood watch initiative – consider volunteering to better prepare yourself and your neighbors for unforeseen incidents.
 Read more about street captains’ duties.

 Sign up for the safety program

 Click to send an email to VHCA safety and get connected with your Safety Team Street Captain to receive the Safety Team Report via email from them.
 Please include your VaHi street address with house number.

 If the link above doesn’t work for you, send an email to email@example.com

 Your alertness and reporting suspicious behavior or situations to the police by calling 911 (and to your security patrol if you are a member) is extremely important in pro-actively preventing crime in Virginia-Highland.